Seven dead as California mourns third mass killing in eight days

 The killings occurred on the outskirts of Half Moon Bay, a city about 30 miles (48km) south of San Francisco.
 Ms Corpus said the two locations were nurseries, but it was not immediately clear how they were connected.

-The new year has brought a shocking string of mass killings in the US – six in less than three weeks, accounting for 39 deaths.
+The new year has brought a shocking string of mass killings in the US – six in less than three weeks, accounting for at least 39 deaths.

 Three have occurred in California since January 16, according to a database compiled by The Associated Press, USA Today and Northeastern University.
 The database tracks every mass killing – defined as four dead not including the offender – committed in the US since 2006.